secretstartups/handbook/quality/triage-operations/index.html.md

 #### Non-frontend bugs (likely backend)

-This section contains issues with the `~"bug"` label without priority and severity.
+This section contains issues with the `~"type::bug"` label without priority and severity.
 It is divided further into issues with and without `~"customer"`

 * Triage owner: Backend Engineering Manager(s) for that group.
 * Triage actions: